timothyhull/100daysofcode/days/_21/README.md

 :white_check_mark: Complete PyBite 64

-:white_large_square: Complete PyBite 17
+:white_check_mark: Complete PyBite 17

-:white_large_square: Complete PyBite 65
+:white_check_mark: Complete PyBite 65

+- Caveat to PyBite 65 is my solution, while more funcitonal, is not compatible with the prescribed PyBite tests.

 ---